KEN POORMAN lock haven pa

 3) Don Malinak.
 There was another good guy.
 Even though I was not a jock, he tolerated me.
 I think most of the coaches were biased against non-jocks(?).
 I remember sitting in the sub shop one day at lunchtime, and felt a hard smack on my shoulders, a heavy hand around my neck.
 I didn't even get two bites of the hoagie, and I was off the stool.
 Don made me pay up, and hauled me off to the Principal's Office.
 Detention Hall again.
 I wonder if he remembers that?
 I hope they name the new Stadium after him.

-6) Mr. Galitski was cool too.
+6) Mr. Galitski was likable too.
 I had him on the edge of his seat in drivers training when I passed a car on the Constitution Bridge.
 Ha!
 I thought he was going to have a stroke.
 I thought it would be a good exercise to practice passing, but I don't think it was in his syllabus.
 I wonder if I passed that course?
 I wonder if it's still called the Constitution Bridge?
 I know, I owe him an apology.

 Sorry, can't think of any others.
 I'm sure there were a few more.
 Felt good getting that off my mind.